pandyin/c137/README.md

 <a href='https://play.google.com/store/apps/details?id=com.c137&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>

+#### Techinal details
+- 100% Written by Kotlin and Jetpack Compose.
+- Coroutines and Kotlin Flow.
+- MVVM, Modularization and Clean Architecture.
+- Hilt, OkHttp and Retrofit.
+- Paging and Room from AndroidX.
+- Partialy Unit tested.

 ### No Ads, No hidden cost, No nothing!
 Just purely about a technical experiment and my passionate/addictive of infinite universes.